fulcrologic/video-series/README.md

 * `intro` : The repository at the end of the intro video
 * `normalization` : The repository at the end of the normalization video
+* `initial-state` : The repository at the end of the initial state/mutations video.